Presbyterian College students walking with a professor through campus.

 Wright served on PC’s Moving Forward Together committee in 2020 to address systemic racism.
 She said serving on the committee was one of her proudest accomplishments at PC.
 The Greenville, S.C., native also served as student body president, as secretary-treasurer and president of PC’s Multicultural Student Union, and as an orientation leader.

-Dr. Erin McAdams, associate professor of political science, said Wright demonstrates all of the traits – academic success, leadership, and dedication to public service – the Truman Foundation looks for in a scholarship candidate.
+Dr. Erin McAdams, Provost and professor of political science, said Wright demonstrates all of the traits – academic success, leadership, and dedication to public service – the Truman Foundation looks for in a scholarship candidate.

 Katherine Bryant ’07